JirenJin/cuda-practice/README.md

 # cuda-practice
-cuda code for the UdaCity course "Intro to Parallel Computing"
+CUDA code for the UdaCity course "Intro to Parallel Computing"